 Did you know that there are over 90 golf courses in Naples?
 This is why people love to retire in Naples!
 Unfortunately, only 30 are open to the public.
 One of the best golf courses in Florida is the Hibiscus Golf Club.

-Hibiscus Golf Club’s 18 holes cater to high and low handicap golfers.
+Hibiscus Golf Club’s 18 holes cater to high and low-handicap golfers.
 Here you’ll find wide fairways, bunkered greens, and numerous lakes and streams.
-18 holes runs you $45, while 9 holes will only run you $25.
+The 18 holes run you $45, while 9 holes will only cost you $25.

 Take exit 80 from State Road 29 and drive for about 20 miles to reach the Gulf Coast Visitor Center.
-The park’s western salt-water gateway, this should be your first stop to get oriented with the attractions in this area.
+The park’s western salt-water gateway should be your first stop to get oriented with the attractions in this area.

 Make sure you bring your own water and snacks and leave nothing but footprints.
-You must arrive by car, many of the Everglades’ points of interest are many miles apart!
+You must arrive by car as many of the Everglades’ points of interest are many miles apart!